 Cryotherapy.
 The scar is frozen off.

 Pressure therapy.
 A type of pressure appliance is worn over the scar area.
 These may be worn day and night for up to 4 to 6 months.
-It is not clear how well this treatment works.
+It's not clear how well this treatment works.

 Silicone dioxide.
 This is applied in the form of a gel or pad.
 This can help soften and decrease the redness of keloids.

 Surgery.
 If the keloid scar does not get better with other treatments, then surgery may be done.
 One type of surgery directly removes the scar formation with a cut (incision).
 Stitches help close the wound.
 Sometimes skin grafts are also used to help close the wound.
 This means replacing or attaching skin to an area that is missing skin.
 Skin grafts are done by taking a piece of healthy skin from another area of the body (called the donor site) and attaching it to the needed area.
-Surgery is not often done on hypertrophic scars and keloids.
-This is because they often come back again.
+Unfortunately, even after surgery keloids can come back again.
 And sometimes even larger keloids are created.

 Laser surgery.
 Scars may be treated with a variety of different lasers, depending on the underlying cause of the scar.
 Lasers may be used to smooth a scar, remove the abnormal color of a scar, or flatten a scar.
 Most laser therapy for scars is done together with other treatments.
 These include steroid injections, special dressings, and bandages.
 Multiple treatments may be needed, regardless of the first type of therapy.
 Pulse dye laser is a good choice for keloids.

 Radiation.
 This can be used for scars that don't respond to other treatments.